Learn how to deal with an emergency medical situationA vital program that features parents, children and teachers

 These are not treated.
-They do not have access to the most basic medical care and therefore, those of first necessity such as disinfecting or bandaging a wound are completely non-existent.
+They do not have access to the most basic medical care and therefore, those of first necessity such as disinfecting or bandaging a wound is completely non-existent.
 As a result, these wounds become infected, people get sick and can die.
-This is of course linked to the lack of hygiene, the lack of access to water and the lack of knowledge and medical resources.
+This is of course linked to the lack of hygiene, the lack of access to water, and the lack of knowledge and medical resources.

-Of course, children are not the only ones concerned; adolescents and adults are also affected.
+- Of course, children are not the only ones concerned; adolescents and adults are also affected.
 For example, a young man from a nearby village was injured in a motorcycle accident.
 He returned home with a swollen foot and an open leg.
 There was nothing her family could do because they had no basic knowledge of first aid, such as cleaning or disinfecting wounds.
 So we stepped in and treated him to avoid infection before it got worse.

-From the data we have, Fair Future and Kawan Baik Indonesia, together with several partners in Sumba, have created a first aid program that aims to provide access to basic medical care.
+- From the data we have, Fair Future and Kawan Baik Indonesia, together with several partners in Sumba, have created a first aid program that aims to provide access to basic medical care.
 Provide first aid materials and share knowledge about the first actions to take when faced with injuries, through local teachers and the community itself.

 - Provide basic medical care to the populations of rural communities.
 Teacher training, one first aid kit per school and per village in Sumba.
 Publication of a brochure in three languages (Sumbanese, Indonesian and English).

-Faced with the lack of access and training in basic medical care, the foundation decided to implement simple, tested, effective measures; train teachers, in collaboration with the official services, in the use of a first aid kit.
+- Faced with the lack of access and training in basic medical care, the foundation decided to implement simple, tested, effective measures; train teachers, in collaboration with the official services, in the use of a first aid kit.
 These kits are made available to schools and, indirectly, to villages in these rural regions.

-The foundation ensures, thanks to its base camp in Sumba, the follow-up, the resupply and the training of the young local volunteers acting as agents of change in these communities.
+- The foundation ensures, thanks to its base camp in Sumba, the follow-up, the resupply and the training of the young local volunteers acting as agents of change in these communities.

-The most important part of this program is the skills training; the implementation of teaching modules and then the practical part in collaboration with the medical staff of Sumba and other volunteers from different fields of activity.
+- The most important part of this program is the skills training; the implementation of teaching modules and then the practical part in collaboration with the medical staff of Sumba and other volunteers from different fields of activity.
 For long-term monitoring, the kits will be listed and monitoring will be carried out regularly.

 Training – Monitoring

 First, we will do a theoretical teaching module on the use of the kits.
 Then we will pass to a practical part in collaboration with the medical personnel of Sumba and other volunteers from different fields of activity.
-In addition, we will also teach them how to deal with accidents during school activities, food poisoning, electrocution or minor burns.
+In addition, we will also teach them how to deal with accidents during school activities, food poisoning, electrocution or minor burns

 - We will also list the kits and where they will be placed in order to collect the school’s data and the kit verification photos to follow up.